Israel launches ‘extensive’ strikes on Gaza, shattering ceasefire

 “We were frightened, our children were frightened.
 We had many calls from our relatives to check, to check [on] ourselves.
 And the ambulance started to run from one street to another,” Abu Rizq told Al Jazeera, adding that families started to arrive at the local hospital with the “remains of their children” in their hands.

+“The Israeli Air Force initiated a series of attacks against Hamas targets in Gaza.
+We will show no mercy on our enemies.
+Let me be very clear.
+Israel will not stop until all of our hostages are back home,” Danny Dannon, Israel’s ambassador to the UN, said in a video message posted on X.

+“We will make it very clear to the Security Council that if they want to stop the war in Gaza, they have to ensure that the hostages are coming back to Israel.
+We are committed to bring them back.”

-Reporting from Amman, Jordan, Al Jazeera’s Hamdah Salhut said that while Israel has accused Hamas of rejecting various proposals made by negotiators, talks had been stalled after Netanyahu refused to begin negotiations on phase two of the ceasefire deal on February 6.
+Reporting from Jordan’s Amman, Al Jazeera’s Hamdah Salhut said that while Israel has accused Hamas of rejecting various proposals made by negotiators, talks had been stalled after Netanyahu refused to begin negotiations on phase two of the ceasefire deal on February 6.

 “Several Israeli analysts, several within the political opposition and several within Netanyahu’s own government said that this was the plan all along, a resumption of the fighting, to go back to full-scale war,” Salhut said.